IBM/elasticsearch-chatbot/README.md

 kubectl apply -f ingress-web.yml
 ```

-9. To populate the Elasticsearch Database, run `curl https://api.<INGRESS_SUBDOMAIN>/api/v1/data -H "Content-Type: application/json" -X PUT -d '{"total": <TOTAL>}'` Total is optional and if used, refers to the maximum number of potential shows to add to the database.
+9. To populate the Elasticsearch Database, do one of the following:

+*  Run `curl https://api.<INGRESS_SUBDOMAIN>/api/v1/data -H "Content-Type: application/json" -X PUT -d '{"total": <TOTAL>}'` Total is optional and if used, refers to the maximum number of potential shows to add to the database.
 > NOTE: This chatbot only works for US shows and streaming services.
 There are maximum 42,000+ shows available through the API used.

+* Use one of the provided data sets in `/data` by running `curl https://api.<INGRESS_SUBDOMAIN>/api/v1/data -H "Content-Type: application/json" -X PUT -d '@data/<DATA_FILE>'` DATA_FILE can be either `small-dataset.json` or `large-dataset.json`

 10. Use `https://<INGRESS_SUBDOMAIN>` to access the React UI.